svulise1/LendingTree/README.md

 # LendingTree

-Addded Test Cases for BookGridService
+Addded Test Cases for BookGridService <br>

-Added Dummy Data with the help of BOGUS Plugin
+Added Dummy Data with the help of BOGUS Plugin  <br>

-Added New Table ErrorStore to log out any errors occouring in the endpoints.
+Added New Table ErrorStore to log out any errors occouring in the endpoints  <br>

+Added Edit Endpoint to Edit Book <br>

+Add NewBook Endpoint to Add Book <br>

+Added Endpoint for filtering the books <br>

+Doing Sorting by IBDN <br>

+Added Additional Checks for add book, if IBDN is unique or not.<br>

+Added Validations to Edit and Add Page <br>

-Completed all the tasks in readme
+Completed all the tasks in readme  <br>

-Added Toast Notifications
+Added Toast Notifications  <br>

 Thanks a lot for giving me this opportunity.
 VUE seems a little tricky but I liked.
 I hope you like my work.

-Total Time- 4.45 Min

 Siva